-Mr Karuppiah is a Consultant Foot and Ankle Surgeon who graduated from JIPMER, Pondicherry, India.
-He started his surgical career in Aberdeen, Scotland and completed Membership exams.
+Mr Vail Karuppiah is a full-time Consultant Foot and Ankle Specialist at Circle Nottingham.
+He graduated from JIPMER, Pondicherry, India and started his surgical career in Aberdeen, Scotland, completing his Membership exams.
 Subsequently, he was appointed as a clinical tutor at the University of Aberdeen and did research towards a higher degree.
-He completed his National Orthopaedic Training Programme in the East Midlands working at various hospitals, including the Queen Medical Centre, Nottingham, Derby Hospitals and Kingsmill Hospital, Mansfield.
+He was appointed into the Specialist National Orthopaedic Training Programme in the East Midlands, where he worked at various hospitals, including the Queen Medical Centre, Nottingham, Derby Hospitals and Kingsmill Hospital, Mansfield.

 Sub specialist training - Fellowships: